EdwinJaico-Berg/final_project/README.md

 <img src='assets/images/example.png'>

 I have built this path finding visualiser as part of Harvard's CS50 course.
+The visualiser is able to show a greedy algorithm, alongside breadth first search, depth first search, Djikstra's and A* search.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>